magento/devdocs/src/_includes/config/split-deploy/split-deploy-overview.md

 : _Optional_.
 You can optionally set up a staging system to use for final testing of all integrated code, including User Acceptance Testing (UAT).
 Set up a staging system the same way you set up a production system.
 Except for the fact that staging is not your live store and doesn't process orders from customers, it's identical to production.

 Production system
 : Your live store.
-You should make minimal configuration changes here and no changes to:
+You should make minimal direct configuration changes here and certainly nothing that has not been tested on a Staging instance.
+If possible configuration changes should be made using [Data Patches](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/declarative-schema/data-patches.html) that have been tested on a Staging/Development instance.

-   -  websites
-   -  stores
-   -  store views
-   -  products
-   -  product view settings
-   -  catalog
-   -  categories
-   -  category view settings.

- You should make all those types of changes in your development system.